renspringlea/ryba.ren/books.md

 > Verdict: A. Completely amazing.
 Top-notch science communication too.
 The only real weakness is that the physics gets very very detailed and complicated.

 ## Religion and Philosophy
+- Following the Red Bird: First Steps into a Life of Faith (Kate H. Rademacher)
+> Great read, didn't touch me as deeply as the other book of hers that I read but still many nuggets of gold.
+> "embracing a life of service and devotion"
+> "There's always God's next call."
+"A gift that only they can give.
+A contribution that only they can make."
+> God as looking for how we respond to tension with the conflicting views of others, whose callings may be as legitimate as ours: "paradoxical, radical love" (in some ways it makes me think of when soccer players pray on the pitch)
+> self-promotion and being something (competitive hustle culture, "spectacular") vs "called to serve, not to be serve" and "he who is last will be first" (makes me think of baubles - we are worth more than that, hence doing worthy things, i.e. serving others)
+> "How does one receive accolades and advancement with a spiritually pure heart?" - can having influence and legitimacy in the public arena be a way to serve others?
+> sabbath as sacrifice and the passage in John (?) that the branches that bear fruit are pruned to make them bear more fruit
+> Borg: "divine intention" and "divine interaction" (as opposed to divine intervention)
 - Reclaiming Rest: The Promise of Sabbath, Solitude, and Stillness in a Restless World (Kate H. Rademacher)
 > Specifically reading chapters 3, 7, 9, 13, and 15 through 17.
 > Verdict: Unambiguously A+.
 Really outstanding.
 This book is lovely and beautiful and touching and it makes me feel very seen - the author has a way with words.
 Beautiful global perspective and deep mindfulness of history and historical legacies.
 I think I'll be coming back to this book for many years.